 All of which brings me back to this idea to revive Sex and the City.
 Shooting could start in the spring.
 HBO Max — which needs big ticket items to drive subscriptions (“Wonder Woman 1984” is the current magnet), will be the destination.

-I was going to write how it is a series that is such of its time that it would be a dumb idea even with Cattrall back in pumps.
+This series is so of its time it would be a dumb idea even with Cattrall back in pumps.
 I’m not the only one who feels this way; Glynnis MacNichol, in a 2018 Elle article, looked back at the series and observed that it is “so white you need sunglasses.”

 E.J.
 Dickson, however, has beaten me to it with a terrific article up now at Rolling Stone magazine.
-Read him here, agree with his main point that Cattrall was the straw that stirred the drink, and then answer this question: would you ever really want to sip at any of those gross, candy-coloured crantini’s again?
+See if you don’t agree with his main point that Cattrall was the straw that stirred the drink, and then answer this question: would you ever really want to sip at any of those gross, candy-coloured Crantinis again?